 The Seabird Group funds 5-6 research grants each year.
 The maximum amount awarded per grant is £500.
 In the past research grants have been given towards ringing studies, productivity assessments, seawatching projects, and tracking studies, often in the UK but also abroad, e.g. in Portugal or Cabo Verde.

-Applications should be submitted, preferably in electronic form, to the Secretary using the official application form available from the secretary or from this site.
-Applications should reach the secretary prior to the following dates: 31st October and 31st February.
+More information can be found on the Research Grants guidelines (link below).
+Applications should be submitted, preferably in electronic form, to the Secretary using the official application form available below.
+Applications should reach the secretary prior to the following dates: 31st October and 28/29th February.
 Following these dates, all applications will be circulated round the Committee and decisions taken.
-Applicants will be informed of the success of their application within a month of these dates.
-Any excess from the first allocation in October will be distributed at the second in March, so early application is recommended.
+We aim to inform applicants of the outcome of their application within six weeks of these dates.

-Successful applicants will be required to produce a short report on their work for the Seabird Group Newsletter and website.
-Any publication relating to the project results should state that a contribution to costs was obtained from the Seabird Group.
+Successful applicants for both research and census grants will be required to produce a short report on their work for the Seabird Group Newsletter.
+Any publication relating to the project results should state that a contribution to costs was awarded from the Seabird Group.
 The grant must be used for the purposes stated on the application form.
 The grant must be returned to the Seabird Group if not used by the applicant for the specific project.
 Details of expenditure and receipts for major items should be available for inspection if needed.